 Sleepio is an online sleep improvement program proven to help you clear your mind, improve your sleep, and have better days.
-Sleepio takes your unique needs and builds you a personalized six-week program, with sessions that guide you step by step through evidence-based methods.
-In about 20 minutes per week, you can quiet your racing mind, reshape behaviors, and get better sleep.
+Sleepio's customized six-week program includes 20-minute sessions that guide you, step by step, through evidence-based methods to help quiet your racing mind, reshape behaviors, and get better sleep.

-Sleepio has been rigorously studied for safety and efficacy just like any sleep medication a doctor would prescribe.
-In 12 randomized controlled trials with over 13,000 people, Sleepio was proven to help participants fall asleep 54% faster, spend 62% less time awake at night, and have 45% better functioning the next day.
+Sleepio has been rigorously studied for safety and efficacy.
+In 13 randomized controlled trials with over 7,900 people, Sleepio helped 54% of participants fall asleep faster, and 62% spend less time awake at night.
+In addition, 45% reported better functioning the next day.

 This service is free to all Citi employees, regardless of whether you are enrolled in a Citi medical plan.
-However, your spouses/partners must be enrolled in a Citi medical plan to utilize Sleepio's services.
+However, your spouse/partner must be enrolled in a Citi medical plan to utilize Sleepio's services.
 Learn more about Sleepio online at www.sleepio.com/livewell, or email your questions to Sleepio customer service at hello@sleepio.com.